-Passing through a rhododendron forest, the day’s trek gets us to Baruni River and the upper part of the valley.
+Passing through a rhododendron forest, the day’s trek gets us to the Baruni River and the upper part of the valley.
 We gain altitude until we get to the camp site at Yangle Kharka.

 10. Day Ten – To Merek (4500m) – (Approx 6 hour’s trek)

 Today’s trek is rather a slow walk as our body needs to adjust to the altitude we are in.
 The distance to Merek is not long but the constant breaks make it seem so.